Towards Contextual Sensitive Data Detection: Acknowledgements

 \section{Acknowledgements}

 We are grateful for the collaboration with the Responsible Data team of the United Nations OCHA Humanitarian Data Centre.
-Specifically, we like to thank Alexandru Gartner, Godfrey Takavarasha, Jos Berens, Javier T\'{e}ran, Metasebya Sahlu, Melanie Rabier, Nafissatou Pouye, Sarah Telford, Serban Teodorescu, and Shahrooz Badkoubei, for their invaluable contributions to this project.
-This work has been supported by funding from an AiNed grant from NWO (NGF.1607.22.045), a grant from SAP, and credit grants from OpenAI, Google and Cohere.
+Specifically, we thank Alexandru Gartner, Godfrey Takavarasha, Jos Berens, Javier T\'{e}ran, Metasebya Sahlu, Melanie Rabier, Nafissatou Pouye, Sarah Telford, Serban Teodorescu, and Shahrooz Badkoubei, for their invaluable contributions to this project.
+This work has been supported by funding from an AiNed grant from NWO (NGF.1607.22.045) and credit grants from OpenAI.